deluca-4139/deluca-4139/README.md

 - 🌱 I’m currently learning about **containerization with Kubernetes.**

+- I speak 🇺🇸 English and 🇯🇵 Japanese.

 - ⚡ Fun fact: **I've been playing cello for over 10 years!**

 <br>